Quillhash/avs-backend/README.md

 ## QuillShield AVS

 <a href="https://quillshield-avs.vercel.app/audit">QuillShield</a> Provides Cryptoeconomically secured AI Powered Audits with Risk insured security.
-By running this client, you can join the QuillShield Network and perform audits on smart contracts, verify another operator's audit reports, process insurance requests and claims.
+By running this client, you can join the QuillShield Network as an operator and perform audits on smart contracts, verify another operator's audit reports, process insurance requests and claims.